-Program Outcomes for the Graduate Program in Behavior Analysis
+Program Outcomes for the Graduate Program in Applied Behavior Analysis

-Graduates of the Master of Science in Behavior Analysis program demonstrate skills and knowledge in the following areas:
+Graduates of the Master of Science in Applied Behavior Analysis program demonstrate skills and knowledge in the following areas:

 - 1. Conceptual Understanding: Graduates will demonstrate a comprehensive understanding of fundamental concepts and principles in behavior analysis. - 2.
 Theoretical Competence: Graduates will possess a strong grasp of the theoretical foundations and philosophical underpinnings of behavior analysis, enabling them to critically evaluate and apply behavioral principles in various contexts. - Research Proficiency: Graduates will be proficient in both basic and applied research methodologies in behavior analysis, allowing them to contribute to the advancement of knowledge in the field through rigorous empirical investigation. - 4.
 Assessment Skills: Graduates will demonstrate competence in conducting thorough behavior assessments, including functional behavior assessments, and will be proficient in analyzing and interpreting assessment data to inform intervention planning. - 5.
-Intervention Expertise: Graduates will be adept at designing and implementing behavior change procedures based on the principles of behavior analysis, with the ability to modify interventions based on ongoing assessment and evaluation. - 6.
-Performance Management: Graduates will understand principles and techniques of organizational behavior management, enabling them to better address behavioral issues with personnel and organizational settings and improve overall performance and effectiveness.
+Intervention Expertise: Graduates will be adept at designing and implementing behavior change procedures based on the principles of behavior analysis, with the ability to modify interventions based on ongoing assessment and evaluation.